 The amount of compensation is affected by the type of injury and the resulting category of handicap; the person's age at the moment of the accident, and in some cases a particular deterioration of quality of life due to the injury.
 According to the severity, injuries are classified in 20 handicap categories based on Decree 1649/2009 by the Ministry of Social Affairs and Health.

 Compensation for permanent cosmetic defect is payable for a permanent impairment to a person's appearance, such as a scar formation, caused by the injury.
 The amount of compensation depends mainly on the type, extent and location of the injuries and the person's age at the time of injury.

 A care allowance may be payable to an injured person who is permanently dependent on another person's care.
 The amount of care allowance depends on the severity of the condition caused by the traffic accident.
-The scale of severity is specified in the care allowance classification of the Traffic Accident Board.
+The scale of severity is specified in the care allowance classification of the Traffic Accident and Patient Injury Board.